Tuesday, June 17, 2025

 *Dan "The Monster Man" White*

 Daniel had a great Monster Kid childhood with his brother Alan and his cousins Susan and Linda while growing up in Illinois, because of their Dads having artistic talents and a love of classic monsters.
-Even Dan's nephew Rick Aspen carries on the family creativity by being a professional Captain Jack Sparrow performer.
+Even Dan's cousin Susan Aspen's son Rick Aspen carries on the family creativity by being a professional Captain Jack Sparrow performer.

 Daniel's father Alfred did the screen printing on Bally Pinball machines while his uncle Richard had painted each design for the scoreboard glass and play decks.
 And it's even wilder seeing Uncle Richard and Alfred's work on TV shows like "Nip It" on Happy Days, "Big Show" on Good Times and "Vampire" in American Graffiti that had the machines on camera.